 If you’re not into adrenaline but still want to see the desert dunes, there are “slow-buggy” tours that take you up and down the dunes in a slow pace.

->

-> For relaxing activities, you can lay in the sand under one of the palm trees and enjoy the beauty of this peaceful oasis.
+For relaxing activities, you can lay in the sand under one of the palm trees and enjoy the beauty of this peaceful oasis.
 You can also rent a small rowboat to spend a chilled afternoon in the heart of the oasis.
 Swimming?
-Sure, locals do it.
+Sure, locals do it, but it’s not common.
 Just beware of the mermaid.
 Huh?

->

-> What to do around Huacachina
+What to do around Huacachina

 Huacachina is small, but it doesn’t lack activities to do in and around it.
 If you’re spending more than a couple of days there, you can camp in the dunes or at the Virgin beaches – between Huacachina and the Pacific Ocean.

 Ica shouldn’t just be your transfer town to Huacachina.
 You can roam around exploring its churches, squares, bodegas and wineries (lots of Pisco!!), chocolate factory, and archeological museum.